 A drum sander works in two ways.
 One method is going along the length of the floorboards from side to side.
 The sander machine has to tilt before turning it on and off.
 Do not stop in one place because the sanding belt can easily damage the floor.
 Choose sanding belts that match the condition of your flooring.
 Sandpaper comes in different levels of abrasiveness.

-Another method is sanding the floor diagonally, from one corner to the opposite one.
+Another method is sanding the floor diagonally, from one corner to the opposite.
 Make sure to tilt the sander as you turn.
 Start over again from the adjacent corner to be sure you have sanded the entire surface.

 Gather your equipment and materials before you start working.
 Do not have to pause looking for a tool, as that will take much of your time.
 Gather a drum sander, dust mask, hearing protection, and safety goggles.
 Safety comes first before anything else.
 The material to be used is sandpaper.
-Purchase more sandpaper than you need.
+It should be kept clean for consistently good performance.

 Sandpaper grit refers to the roughness of the sandpaper.
-When using a drum sander, you will be buying long strips of sandpaper unsuitable for any other use.
-Rental yards will buy back unused and clean sandpaper, knowing that users need to buy more than what is needed.
+When using a drum sander, you will buy long strips of sandpaper unsuitable for any other use.
+Rental yards will buy back unused and clean sandpaper, knowing that users need to buy more than needed.

 Sand lightly with the grain.
 Use only the weight of the sander when running the sander.
 No extra pressure is needed.
 Follow the grain of the wood, pulling the drum sander in straight lines, overlapping each line the way you would when mowing a lawn.
 Make regular stops to rest your arms and empty the dust bag.

 How hard is it to use a drum sander?